-The Definitive Alternative Milk Guide
+The Only Non-Dairy Milk Guide You Need

 Everything you need to know about 6 (!) different milks and exactly which you should be drinking when.

-TASTE PROFILE: slightly sweet, nutty.
+TASTE PROFILE: Slightly sweet, nutty.

 BEST WITH: “I use almond milk with everything from oatmeal porridge, in smoothies, hot cocoa, my famous Turmeric Milk, and other dishes where dairy milk is typically used.
-It’s my go-to non-dairy milk and most versatile.”
+It’s my go-to non-dairy milk and the most versatile.”

 BUT HOW DOES IT TASTE IN COFFEE?
 “Great if you blend a little bit with coconut milk!
-Almond milk tends to separate when heated, therefore the best practice may be to add room temperature almond milk to warm or hot coffee.”
+Almond milk tends to separate when heated, therefore the best practice may be to add room-temperature almond milk to warm or hot coffee.”

-TASTE PROFILE: creamy, sweet, the least nutty flavor of all nut and seed milks.
+TASTE PROFILE: Creamy, sweet, the least nutty flavor of all nut and seed milks.

 BENEFITS: “A good source of healthy fats, copper, manganese, magnesium, phosphorus, iron, and zinc.”

-TASTE PROFILE: slightly sweet, nutty, watery texture.
+TASTE PROFILE: Slightly sweet, nutty, watery texture.

-TASTE PROFILE: slightly sweet, neutral.
+TASTE PROFILE: Slightly sweet, neutral.

-BEST WITH: “mixed in smoothies, porridges, cold cereals, and is great for the little ones to drink on it’s own.”
+BEST WITH: “Mixed in smoothies, porridges, cold cereals, and is great for the little ones to drink on its own.”

-TASTE PROFILE: sweet, subtle coconut flavor, thick, rich, and creamy.
+TASTE PROFILE: Sweet, subtle coconut flavor, thick, rich, and creamy.

-BENEFITS: “High in healthy saturated fats, mainly in the form of medium chain triglycerides (MCT) which are a type of fat that is absorbed and utilized as energy similar to a carbohydrate rather than other fats (like almonds, olive oil, et cetera).
-Bullet coffee has made coconut oil and MCT oils famous in the past several years for it’s ability to transform coffee into a frothy treat by emulsifying the oils with coffee.”
+BENEFITS: “High in healthy saturated fats, mainly in the form of medium-chain triglycerides (MCT) which are a type of fat that is absorbed and utilized as energy similar to a carbohydrate rather than other fats (like almonds, olive oil, et cetera).
+Bullet coffee has made coconut oil and MCT oils famous in the past several years for its ability to transform coffee into a frothy treat by emulsifying the oils with coffee.”

-BEST WITH: “savory dishes like curry, soups, stews; perfect for thickening smoothies, smoothie bowls, porridges or other hot cereals.
+BEST WITH: “Savory dishes like curry, soups, stews; perfect for thickening smoothies, smoothie bowls, porridges or other hot cereals.
 Try it with my Blue Morning Smoothie Bowl.”